 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Apr 12, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 12, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 In this article

 Balance transfers can be a great way for you to finally pay off lingering balances and rid yourself of debt once and for all.
 But, before you open a balance transfer card or complete a transfer, there are several fees and terms you should be aware of that affect your transfer.
 Once you have a better understanding of the following balance transfer fees, you can decide if a transfer is beneficial for your needs.

 The majority of balance transfer cards charge a fee when you transfer a balance, called a balance transfer fee.